Mmarcos01/reading-notes/class-03.md

 Creating a border around your boxes is a good way to see how your boxes are set up on the page.

+## Javascript Decisions and Loops

+**Switch Statements** start with a variable called the switch value and performs different actions based on different conditions.

+switch (value){
+}

+**Type Coercion** - Javascript can convert data types to complete an operation, such as string '1' to number 1.

+  - weak typing - Javascript uses weak typing because data types can change
+  - strong typing - some languages have the requirement to specify which data type a variable will be

 [Home](README.md)